 New York Stories

 If the 20th century was the century of the city, then no city exercised a stronger grip on the literary imagination than New York.
-In this module you will explore an exciting variety of stories and novels written in and about New York between the end of the 19th century and the dawn of the 21st.
+This course gives you the chance to explore an exciting variety of stories and novels written in and about New York between the end of the 19th century and the dawn of the 21st.

 Through the detailed study of key literary texts within their historical and cultural contexts, we will try to answer these questions.
-We will explore some of the major forms, genres and themes of modern and contemporary fiction, and we will think about the central role that the city - and New York in particular – has played in modern literary culture.
-Taking a roughly chronological approach, we will also explore the broader history and culture of the city (in art, music and film, for example) as well as the individual texts themselves.
+You'll explore some of the major forms, genres and themes of modern and contemporary fiction, and think about the central role that the city – and New York in particular – has played in modern literary culture.